casper-network/ceps/text/0097-remove-custom-payment.md

 - It is a flexible option that combines custom wasm with multiple purses.
 It provides some ineffable utilitarian value, despite the lack of usage or enthusiasm for it.
 - Retro-compatibility, though (again) this is largely abstract due to the general lack of usage.

+For the minimum transaction cost change, the primary drawback is that lowering the minimum balance / minimum transfer reduces the economic friction that discourages dust accounts and dust transfers.
+Making the value chainspec-controlled mitigates this by allowing the network to raise it again if abuse emerges, without requiring a code change.

+## Rationale and alternatives

+[rationale-and-alternatives]: #rationale-and-alternatives

+- **Why remove rather than keep-and-fix?** Custom Payment's core problem — the payment paradox — is intrinsic to executing opaque, sender-provided payment wasm; it cannot be "fixed" without the penalty/metering machinery that created the 2.5 CSPR anchor in the first place.
+Given zero meaningful usage, the design friction and blocked 2.0 features (contract self-pay, prepay) are not justified.
+Removal is the design that best serves the 2.0 native-payment direction.
+- **Alternative: keep Custom Payment, only lower the minimums.** Rejected: as long as Custom Payment exists, the failed-payment penalty must exist, and the penalty is what forces the effective minimum balance.
+The two changes are coupled; you cannot cleanly lower the minimum without removing the mechanism that anchors it.
+- **Alternative: replace 2.5 CSPR with a different fixed constant.** Rejected: this would simply reintroduce a new magic number destined to drift from market reality, repeating the original mistake.
+A chainspec-controlled (and potentially governance-tunable) value is preferred.
+- **Impact of not doing this:** the complexity drag on `contract_runtime` remains, advanced payment features stay blocked, and the minimum transaction cost stays artificially anchored to a pre-mainnet projection.

+## Prior art

+[prior-art]: #prior-art

+The move away from user-supplied payment logic toward native, protocol-level fee handling mirrors the trajectory of other smart-contract platforms.
+Ethereum, for example, never exposed arbitrary "payment wasm" and instead handles gas payment natively at the protocol level (with EIP-1559 later making fee handling more dynamic and protocol-managed).
+Chains that expose minimum-balance / rent-style constants (e.g. Solana's rent-exempt minimum) have generally found value in making such thresholds protocol-configurable rather than hard-coded.
+The lesson consistently drawn is that fee and minimum-balance parameters should be adjustable via configuration/governance rather than frozen as source-level constants — which is the direction this CEP takes.

+## Unresolved questions

+[unresolved-questions]: #unresolved-questions

+- What are the concrete default chainspec value(s) for the minimum execution balance and the minimum transfer amount at activation, and should they be a single shared value or two distinct settings?
+- Should these minimums be a static chainspec value or wired to a dynamically calculated / on-chain-voted mechanism?
+(This CEP proposes chainspec as the baseline; a dynamic mechanism is left as a future possibility.)
+- Are there any tooling, SDK, or client surfaces that still construct or expect Custom Payment wasm and would need deprecation notices ahead of rejection at the node?

 ## Future possibilities

 [future-possibilities]: #future-possibilities

 Removal of Custom Payment also removes the incompatibility blockage of more advanced payment options (contract self-pay, prepay, etc.).

 It also removes the center of gravity holding down the 2.5 CSPR magical value.
-This opens the door for lowering certain flat costs.
+Beyond the chainspec-based minimum proposed here, this opens the door for lowering additional flat costs that were reasoned about relative to 2.5 CSPR.

-It also falls neatly in line with changing the protocol to control minimum balance (for both execution permission, and new purse creation) via a chainspec value, or a dynamically calculated or voted upon value.
+It also falls neatly in line with changing the protocol to control minimum balance (for both execution permission, and new purse creation) via a dynamically calculated or voted upon value, rather than a static chainspec setting.